-What is certain, the party that wins, will need to have a majority because there is no room for compromise even if the messenger on the other side may have a good message, it is more than likely, which leader goes will take his ship into an ice-berg of loosing down the ballot candidates?
+What is certain, the party that wins, will need to have a majority because there is no room for compromise even if the messenger on the other side may have a good message.
+Furthermore, it is more than likely, the loosing leader will take his ship into an ice-berg with down the ballot candidates?

 The missing color:

 It seems, “Out of Many One People” get cast aside when voters are whipped into a desperate frenzy, pitting communities against each other for temporary feel-good while the youths, downtrodden, teachers, law enforcement, public safety victims of crime, small businesses, and a vanished more educated middle class inside the body shop hoping someone fixes their dents from years of neglect and bumps.